PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 expected raw/managed inventory reduction from 32/30 to 31/29, and commit and push the complete unit.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Terminal singleton/Clamp-SiNet/HardSwish implementation checkpoint

+`passes/terminal_singleton_clamp_sinet_hardswish_orchestration.py` now
+provides `run_terminal_singleton_clamp_sinet_hardswish_cleanup()`.
+It first calls `run_terminal_singleton_clamp_sinet_cleanup()` with the exact existing `SINetTerminalLayoutRecoveryContext` and layout-option policy, then calls the public HardSwish-SE owner with `context.pass_context.model_ir`.
+Both complete raw child results are returned by identity.
+Runtime injection for both Boolean paths proves exact order, context/model identity, option forwarding, and result identity without result-driven control flow.

+The lowerer replaces `_terminal_singleton_clamp_sinet_results` with `_terminal_singleton_clamp_sinet_hardswish_results` and supplies element `[1]` directly to the unchanged `cleanup.terminal.sinet_hardswish_se` record.
+The record remains immediately before terminal Dequant/HardSigmoid cleanup, so graph mutation and observation order are unchanged.
+The layout-guarded QKV predecessor and terminal SiNet/singleton-Reshape successor remain fixed.
+The child owner, retained lowerer compatibility wrapper, independent routes, public APIs, artifacts, dependencies, and TensorFlow isolation remain intact.

+The first fixed 14-file affected run was intentionally captured before stale test updates: `376 passed / 22 failed`, with failures across 11 files.
+Every failure was a stale owner, target, route, phase-expression, or neighboring boundary expectation caused by the ownership move; no runtime behavior or phase-count regression was found.
+Sequential validation now passes: focused `7`, affected `398`, terminal-layout/efficiency `92`, core `55`, result contracts `196`, phase store `2`, and TensorFlow import-blocking, default-direct, and `-cotof` `11`.
+Ruff, bytecode compilation, and whitespace checks pass.

+The read-only AST audit reports 31 raw unconsumed results and 29 managed results after excluding the two intentionally retained layout-pass-set-1 recovery-prefix observations.
+The old selected target has zero stores, the new composite has one store and one load, and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owners.
+No real-model conversion was repeated for this ownership-only extraction.

+At resume, refresh the managed 29-result inventory and select the next smallest source-adjacent, semantically closed observation-only boundary.
+Characterize all guards, recorded phase boundaries, option policies, exact context and callback identities, child schemas, and independent routes before changing production.
+Continue with sequential `uv` validation and complete checkpoint commits/pushes only.
+Do not create, update, reopen, or otherwise modify a pull request.